FEEDBACK FROM JEREMY DUPERRAY, FLEET AND ONBOARD EQUIPMENT MANAGER AT BERTHELET

 With over a year of partnership experience with Hubup, Berthelet has won new contracts on which our solution will be implemented, namely the airport shuttles at Lyon Saint-Exupéry since November 16 and the ski resort shuttles in Méribel for the winter season 2022/2023.

-Jeremy, could you briefly introduce yourself?
+Jérémy, could you briefly introduce yourself?

 Of course!
 I am in charge of Berthelet’s Fleet.
 I handle everything related to vehicle management, including purchases, sales, and a significant part of the onboard system, such as the Operations Control system, Passenger Information system, and the management of video protection equipment, etc.

 We have 5 depot sites, with Genas being the largest one with approximately 100 vehicles.
 We have our SYTRAL contract with the TCL network, which represents 80 to 90% of the activity, involving around 80 vehicles.
+There’s a depot in Crémieu where we handle interurban activity, with around fifty vehicles.
+Another depot at Saint-Exupéry, with about ten vehicles, dedicated to airport shuttles, both on the runway and in parking areas.

 The activity of Transports Guillermin (a family-owned business acquired by Berthelet in 2019) in Chimilin involves interurban, school transport, and a few urban lines.
 In Cevins, we manage the Méribus shuttles (now operated by Transdev Savoie) for the Méribel ski resort, with a highly seasonal activity, as well as some school transport contracts in the valley and day trips for the rest of the year.